kyoungerman/S21-4820/Lect/03/Lect-03.raw.md

 m4_include(../lect-setup.m4)

-# Lecture 03 - What is a table / what is a "relational" database
+# Lecture 03 - What are "relations" between tables